IslandSQL/IslandSQL/limitations.md

 */
 ```

-IslandSQL reports an `extraneous input '*'` error on line 4 because there is no matching start of the multiline comment.
-Only line 1 and 2 are recognized as multiline comment.
-This behaviour matches the one of the OracleDB and PostgreSQL, even if PostgreSQL does not report an error on line 4.
+IsqlandSQL ignores the incomplete multiline comment on line 4 for all dialects.
+This is different to the behaviour of OracleDB and PostgreSQL.
+Both DBMSs report an error on line 4.

-Furthermore, IslandSQL supports nested multiline comments.
+Furthermore, IslandSQL supports nested multiline comments for GENERIC and POSTGRESQL dialects.
 Here's an example:

 ```sql
 /* level 1 /* level 2 /* level 3 */ level 2 */ level 1 */
 select 42;
 ```

-Like PostgreSQL, IslandSQL recognises the first line as a multiline comment.
-OracleDB, however, recognized only `/* level 1 /* level 2 /* level 3 */` as comment.
+For ORACLEDB dialect only `/* level 1 /* level 2 /* level 3 */` is recognised as comment.
 Everything up to the first `*/`.
+This matches the behaviour of the DBMSs in scope.

 ## SQL\*Plus Substitution Variables